The Winter Speaker Series

 The lecture begins at 9:30am – 11:30am, it is located in the Weyerhaeuser Room at the Everett Train Station.

-Schedule Changes: If for some reason, a lecture must be cancelled and rescheduled, that information will be posted here.
+Schedule Changes: If for some reason, a lecture must be cancelled and rescheduled, that information will be posted above the line below.
 This might occur due to WEATHER or if a SPEAKER has to cancel at the last minute or has a change in his/her schedule.

 The 2026 Speakers: